monosoul/jooq-gradle-plugin/README.md

 ---

-Notice: this plugin was originally developed [here](https://github.com/revolut-engineering/jooq-plugin), but since I can't publish it under the same group, I had to change the group from `com.revolut` to `dev.monosoul`.
+Notice: this plugin was originally developed at [revolut-engineering/jooq-plugin](https://github.com/revolut-engineering/jooq-plugin), but since
+I can't publish it under the same group, I had to change the group from `com.revolut` to `dev.monosoul`.

 ---